-Prospective parents obtain all necessary documents (including medical exams, income statements, statement on absence of criminal record from police, and others).
+Prospective parents obtain all necessary documents (including medical exams, income statements, statements on the absence of criminal record from police, and others).
 Meanwhile, licensed social workers do a background check on the family and confirm all information provided.

-The couple arrives in Kiev, usually 1-2 days before the scheduled meeting.
+The couple arrives in Kyiv, usually 1-2 days before the meeting.
 Representatives of Adoption Plus meet them at the airport and make necessary travel arrangements.

 Parents are entitled by law to conduct an independent medical exam on the child through a private doctor of their choice, in the presence of a member of the orphanage staff.

 After choosing a child, the files for the case are submitted to a judge in the district where the orphanage is located.
-A hearing is held at which both parents much be present.
+A hearing is held at which both parents must be present.
 The judge reviews all the documents and makes a decision, usually on the day of the hearing.
-Rejections are very rare and are usually the result of serious problems with the documents.
+Rejections are rare and usually result from serious problems with the documents.

 After the hearing, one of the parents may return home.
 The judge’s decision comes into force only one month after the hearing.
 During this period the decision may be appealed.
 Judges may grant an “immediate execution” only if it is in the child’s health interests.

-After receiving the adoption decree, parent(s) get a Ukrainian passport for the child, apply for an immigration visa to the U.S. (or other country) and accompany him or her to their new home.
+After receiving the adoption decree, the parent(s) get a Ukrainian passport for the child, apply for an immigration visa to the U.S. (or another country), and accompany him or her to their new home.

-Within 30 days after arrival, parents are required to register the adopted child with the Ukrainian consulate and submit periodic reports as described above.
+Within 30 days after arrival, parents must register the adopted child with the Ukrainian consulate and submit periodic reports as described above.